-Cedar Rapids is proud to be an inclusive community.
-Through diversity and inclusion, we create a community that is vibrant and flourishes.
-The creativity that comes from engaging with people from different backgrounds and experiences benefits everyone.
+The City of Cedar Rapids works hard to be an inclusive and equitable place where all feel a sense of belonging.
+Through diversity, equity, and inclusion, we create a community that is vibrant and flourishes.
+The creativity that comes from engaging with people with different backgrounds and experiences benefits everyone.
 The City of Cedar Rapids embraces the differences in all our residents and works to build a community where everyone feels they belong.

 Read about many initiatives and programs within the City that are building and expanding opportunities for everyone in our Inclusive Community issue of the Our CR magazine.